Helping Secure the Future of Nuclear Power

 - Support for Westinghouse Electric Power Company on several AP1000 projects, with engineering, project management, and scheduling for the base plant and site-specific designs, including structural analysis and design and code compliance.

 - Engineering and design services for the four Barakah Nuclear Power Plant APR1400 advanced pressurized water reactor units owned by Emirates Nuclear Energy Corporation, currently under construction in the United Arab Emirates (UAE).

 Engineering service to operating nuclear units has been a continuous top priority at Sargent & Lundy, and has made us leaders in this arena.
 As a firm currently supporting 106 nuclear units across North America and nuclear clients worldwide, we are trusted throughout the industry.

-We are currently “Engineer of Choice” at 79 of the 99 operating nuclear units in the U.S., and regularly provide engineering services to nearly all domestic nuclear units.
+We are currently “Engineer of Choice” at 88 of the 96 operating nuclear units in the U.S., plus 18 Canadian units, and regularly provide engineering services to nearly all domestic nuclear units.
 We serve as leaders in nuclear-related code committees, applying our experience to benefit the industry as a whole.

 Examples of our current nuclear services involvement include:

 - Enhanced Maintenance Optimization